 Sweat bees are attracted by human sweat, and the females can sting.
 Once the stinger pierces the skin, it continues to pump venom until you pull it out, so remove it as quickly as you can.
 Apply ice to the area to reduce pain and swelling.
 Over-the-counter pain relievers help with swelling and itching.
 A paste made from baking soda, meat tenderizer, and water may help with the pain experienced immediately after the sting.

 Seek medical attention if any of the following apply:

-- Stings on the head or neck or in the mouth
+- Stings on the head, neck, or in the mouth

 - Multiple stings